 The Personal Data Protection Bill

-- Virginia Consumer Data Protection Act (CDPA) which comes into effect on 1st January 2023
+- The Virginia Consumer Data Protection Act (CDPA)

 The Uruguay Data Protection Act.